smudge/decks/railsconf-2022/slides.md

 <img src="/images/iphone-front.png" class="absolute top-6" style="left:365px; width:251px;" />

 <!--
-We also connected a test build of our mobile app to a Rails API backed by the same set of personas.
+Lastly, we also connected a test build of our **mobile app** to a Rails API backed by the same set of personas.

 And so it's the same loading indicator that drops you right into the dashboard.
 -->